Samuel L. Cauthen - Mississippi's Best Community Newspaper

 Sept.
 4, 1940 – Feb.
 7, 2021

-NATCHEZ — Graveside services for Samuel L. “Sammy” Cauthen, 80, of Natchez, who died Sunday, February 7, 2021 in Vidalia will be 11 a.m.
-Thursday, February 11, 2021 at Natchez City Cemetery with Rev. Ken Ritter officiating.
+NATCHEZ — A graveside service will be held for Samuel L. “Sammy” Cauthen, 80, of Natchez, who died Sunday, February 7, 2021, at RiverBridge Hospital in Vidalia, Louisiana.
+Services will be at 11 a.m., Thursday, February 11, 2021, at Natchez City Cemetery with Father Ken Ritter officiating.

+Sammy was born on September 4, 1940, in Natchez, Mississippi, to William and Edith Trudell Cauthen.

+After graduating from Natchez High School, Sammy attended Mississippi State University.
+He then moved across the country to California where he attended community college and served in the United States Army.

 Online condolences may be sent to the family at lairdfh.com.